 The "Single Family Residence" category is used for land upon which a dwelling exists for occupancy by one family.
 Properties in this category are usually zoned as residential.
-This category is used for a residence that is constructed on site (often referred to as "stick built" homes).
+This category is used for a residence that is constructed on site (often referred to as a "stick built" home).

-Parcels reported in this category include: Single Family Residence Single Family Residence under construction
+Parcels reported in this category include:

+Single Family Residence

+Single Family Residence Under Construction